 Biscayne National Park is in the process of updating its General Management Plan (GMP), which will guide park management over the next 20 years.
 The park originally proposed a marine reserve, or an area that does not allow fishing or resource extraction, as a tool to protect 7% of the park.
 Despite nationwide public support and strong scientific evidence that marine reserves are successful at increasing the size and diversity of fish species, the Park Service revoked its recommendation for a marine reserve when faced with opposition from fishing groups and the State of Florida.

 In 2013, the NPS released a Supplemental Draft GMP that outlined two additional alternatives for protecting the park’s coral reef ecosystem, termed Special Recreation Zones (SRZs).
 Unfortunately, the SRZs are not based on sound science and fail to protect Biscayne’s degraded coral habitat and reef fish populations.
 More protection is needed that would be achieved through the creation of a marine reserve.

 What is a Marine Reserve?

 A marine reserve is a “no-take,” or no fishing area that restores marine ecosystem health and biodiversity and protects wildlife and habitat.
 Marine reserves work.
 Just five years after the creation of a marine reserve in Dry Tortugas National Park, approximately 70 miles west of Key West, studies show the marine reserve provides significant protection to coral reef and seagrass ecosystems.
-The marine reserve in Dry Tortugas is a “no-take,” no-anchoring zone designed to protect shallow water habitats and coral reef species.
-A 2012 report shows more and larger fish with increased spawning rates within the reserve, including red grouper, mutton snapper, yellowtail snapper and hogfish.
-In contrast, the number and size of the same species outside the reserve have remained the same or have declined.
+The marine reserve in Dry Tortugas is a “no-take,” no anchoring zone designed to protect shallow water habitats and coral reef species.
+A 2012 report shows more and larger fish with increased spawning rates within the reserve, including red grouper, mutton snapper, and yellowtail snapper.
+In contrast, the number and size of the same species outside the reserve have remained the same or declined.